vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ## Additional notes
 1. Currently, the [install](scripts/install.sh) script only supports the [scenario](assets/certs/single-cert/README.md) that creates only one server certificate and key for all Confluent component services.
 The other [scenario](assets/certs/component-certs/README.md), which uses one server certificate and key per Confluent component, is not yet supported.

-2. OpenLDAP, phpLDAPadmin, PostgreSQL, MySQL, and MariaDB use unique certificates and keys, while they all rely on the same Certificate Authority (CA) as the one used by all the Confluent components.
+2. Kafka-UI, OpenLDAP, phpLDAPadmin, PostgreSQL, MySQL, and MariaDB use unique certificates and keys, while they all rely on the same Certificate Authority (CA) as the one used by all the Confluent components.

-3. Kafka-UI is the sole non-Confluent component that currently shares the certificate and key used by all Confluent components.
-This situation should be rectified promptly.

-4. Most of the passwords are visible in the code just to be easier to understand the project.
+3. Most of the passwords are visible in the code just to be easier to understand the project.
 However, keep in mind that you should use a vault to manage sensitive information.